 The dental hygienist is a licensed member of the dental health team and is concerned with the prevention of diseases of the oral cavity.
 The dental hygienist completes a professional college program that entitles the graduate, upon successful completion of national, regional, and/or state board examinations, to provide therapeutic treatment including prophylaxis (cleaning), apply sealants and fluoride to prevent tooth decay; to expose dental radiographs (x-rays); provide oral hygiene education; administer local anesthesia; and to participate as a dental health professional in federal, state, or local public health clinics, and educational programs.
-IU Northwest currently offers a Bachelor of Science in Dental Hygiene Degree Completion programs.
+IU Northwest currently offers a Bachelor of Science in Dental Hygiene entry-level and a Bachelor of Science in Dental Hygiene Degree Completion programs.